Popmotion/popmotion/docs/learn/how-to/constrain-motion.md

 ## Static springs

 Popmotion has so many springs you could use it as a mattress.

-We have two actions capable of simulating springs:
+It's not a point of pride, it can be confusing.
+But, different springs are useful in different situations:

 - [Spring](/api/spring) is a highly-accurate simulation, but immutable.
 Most appropriate for **spring animations**.
 - [Physics](/api/physics) is a lightweight integrated simulation that can change over time.
 Most appropriate for **spring interactions**.